larskotthoff/notmuch-sync/README.md

 The folder structure under the notmuch mail directory is assumed to be the same on all copies, in particular this means that the mbsync configuration should be the same as well.

+Please note that running `notmuch compact` changes the UUID of the database.
+This means that subsequent syncs will abort with an error message.

 There are extensive tests, but there is no guarantee that notmuch-sync will always do the right thing.